Amazon Sales Trends: Day of the Week Performance Analysis

 While the graph above lays it out best, here’s a quick breakdown by each day:

 Sunday This is a high traffic day.
 However, we’re seeing the lowest average conversion rates.
 This means shoppers are doing a lot of browsing but their purchase intent is low.

 Monday This is the best day overall.
 Mondays have proven to have the highest traffic and the highest conversion rates throughout the week.
 When optimizing campaigns from both a growth and efficiency standpoint, this would be the day to ramp up bids and budgets.

 Tuesday Tuesdays come in as the second-best day for conversion rates.
 After assessing our data, we’re seeing above average traffic.
 This shows that shoppers are still looking around while also completing some of the purchases.
 From an optimization standpoint, Tuesdays can also be a great day to increase bids to help capture sales.

 Wednesday Wednesdays also perform well with both above average traffic and conversion rate.

 Thursday Both traffic and average conversion decline on Thursdays.

 Friday While Fridays show the lowest traffic, the average conversion rate remains at 13.6%.
 This shows that shoppers on Fridays are usually more intentional with their purchases and likely know exactly what they’re looking for.

 Saturday We’re seeing low traffic on Saturdays with low conversion rates.
-From an optimization standpoint, this would be a great day to cut back bids and budgets due to lower buyer intent and sales volume.
+From an optimization standpoint, this would be a great day to cut back bids/budgets due to lower buyer intent.